Accordion field

 );

-The Accordion field has no return values for use on the front end of your site.
-It is simply a tool to easier block and manage multiple options, providing your user for a cleaner and more appealing visual experience.
+The Accordion field has no return values for use on the front end.
+It's simply a tool to easier block and manage multiple options, providing your user with a cleaner and more appealing visual experience.